The Library Service

 Google can only show you so much.
 You have a much greater chance of achieving a better grade if you read reliable, academic information.
 The Library has print and online collections which encompass books, e-books, electronic journals, newspapers, multimedia and a range of other e-resources such as marketing reports.
 All online resources are available to you, 24/7 on- and off-campus.

-Our team of Subject Librarians are qualified Library and Information professionals and subject specialists.
+Our team of Academic Librarians are qualified Library and Information professionals and subject specialists.
 They are available to provide you with support when you are researching your assignments.
 They deliver sessions in class and during tutorials to provide invaluable advice regarding sourcing information and to help you develop your information-searching skills.
 These skills are vital during your studies and also when you are searching for jobs and begin working for an employer.
 Come and see us to find out more.
-Students can book appointments to see a Subject Librarian for research and referencing assistance.
+Students can book appointments to see an Academic Librarian for research and referencing assistance.

 The Library Space

 The library is a quiet study area where you can concentrate on your research and assignment work using individual study spaces close to the book collections.

 The library is wifi enabled so you can work on your own laptop or mobile device and re-charge it.

 Where to find us

 You will be introduced to the library service during your induction at University College Birmingham.
 You can also ask for a library orientation tour with one of our library team at any time.
 They are always on hand to help with any aspect of our service.

 Find out more

 You can explore our library web pages and find out all you need to know about the library by visiting the Portal.

 Library Services can also be found on Facebook, Twitter and Instagram

 Centre for Academic Skills and English (CASE)